smirik/mass-resonances/README.md

 # pylint cheat sheet
 pylint -E `git ls | grep py$ | grep -v --regexp="\(alembic\|fabfile\.py\)"` --disable=E1136 --disable=E1126

-# Default integrator Mercury parameters for out purposes.
+# Default integrator Mercury parameters for our purposes.
 Take a look on files param.in, big.in, small.in.

 * `param.in` must contain algorithm `mvs`. `Start time` must be `2451000.5` and `stop time` must be